With spring arriving, it’s time to get outside and have some fun with the family. I know my family is tired of a long winter spent mostly indoors!

 When the warm weather finally arrives gather your family to enjoy one of the many kid-friendly events in Southside Virginia this spring!
 I’ve compiled a list of family-friendly activities and events in Southern Virginia for spring.

-May 19-21 – Festival in the Park – Danville – Enjoy a day with art and fun in Danville.
+May 17-19 – Festival in the Park – Danville – Enjoy art and fun for the whole family in Danville.

 Its wouldn’t be spring without picking your own strawberries!

 Find a local Strawberry patch in South East Virginia at PickYourOwn.org.

 Other Fun Things to Do in the Spring in Southside Virginia:

 South Hill Farmer’s Market – Enjoy a morning of buying local produce with your family every Saturday April through October.
 Held from 8am to noon at the intersection of Mecklenburg Avenue and Danville Street in the heart of downtown South Hill.

 Whittle’s Mill – Whittles Mill Dam with it’s old stone dam (built circa 1805) is perfect for canoe and kayak enthusiasts.
 It also features a sandy beach and calm waters for wading and is a great area for fishing too.

 Crewe Railroad Museum – Climb on full size trains, view a model train, and also enjoy learning about railroad and train history.